 The Bodhisatta was once a king’s advisor.
 The king was very talkative and the Bodhisatta wanted to change this, but was waiting for the right time to discuss it.
 One day the king was relaxing in his park below a mango tree.
-In it was a crow’s nest that a cuckoo had laid an egg in.
+In it was a crow’s nest where a cuckoo had laid an egg.
 The mother crow raised the cuckoo hatchling as one of her own until it prematurely uttered its first cry.
 Hearing the strange sound, the crow pecked the baby cuckoo to death and threw it out of the nest.
-It fell at the king’s feet and he asked the Bodhisatta why this had happened.
-Finally finding his opportunity to teach the king a lesson, the Bodhisatta explained how the cuckoo speaking at the wrong time let the crow know it was not actually her offspring.
-Anyone, person or animal, he said, who speaks out of turn is bound to eventually suffer misery because of it.
+It fell at the king’s feet, and he asked the Bodhisatta why this had happened.
+Finally finding his opportunity to teach the king a lesson, the Bodhisatta explained how the cuckoo speaking at the wrong time let the crow know it was not her offspring.
+Anyone, person or animal, who speaks out of turn is eventually bound to suffer misery because of it.
 Upon hearing this advice, the king became more thoughtful before speaking.

 In the Lifetime of the Buddha

 The young cuckoo was an earlier birth of Cula Kokalika, a greedy disciple of the Buddha.
-Two of the Buddha’s top disciples, Sariputta and Moggallana, spent one rains retreat at Cula Kokalika’s home with the instruction not to tell the locals they were there.
+Two of the Buddha’s top disciples, Sariputta and Moggallana, spent one rainy season at Cula Kokalika’s home, with the instruction not to tell the locals they were there.
 After the three months had passed, they set off back to the Buddha’s monastery.
 Right after they departed, Cula Kokalika boasted to people about who had been staying with him.
-They immediately gathered food and robes to donate and rushed after the departed disciples to pay respect.
+They quickly gathered food and robes to donate and rushed after the departed disciples to pay respect.
 Knowing that Sariputta and Moggallana were very frugal and would not accept the gifts, Cula Kokalika followed, expecting that the things would be given to him.
-But the elder disciples just told the people to keep everything, and this made Cula Kokalika angry.
+But the elder disciples just told the people to keep everything, and this angered Cula Kokalika.

 A short time later, Sariputta and Moggallana led a thousand disciples on an alms pilgrimage.
-When they passed through Cula Kokalika’s town the lay people greeted them enthusiastically and donated many robes and other things.
-Again Sariputta and Moggallana gave nothing to Cula Kokalika, and this time he was so furious he began insulting them for being greedy and selfish.
-So the disciples departed.
+When they passed through Cula Kokalika’s town, the laypeople greeted them enthusiastically and donated many robes and other things.
+Again, Sariputta and Moggallana gave nothing to Cula Kokalika, and this time he was so furious he began insulting them for being greedy and selfish.
+So the disciples left the town.
 People begged them to stay, but could not change their minds.
 The angry people told Cula Kokalika to fix the problem he had created; and if he could not convince Sariputta and Moggallana to return, he would have to go live elsewhere.
 Fearful of losing his home, he tried to persuade them.
 But he failed.

-When the Buddha later heard some disciples discussing Cula Kokalika’s downfall, he told them this story so they knew this was not the first time Cula Kokalika’s own words had caused his destruction.
+When the Buddha later heard some of his disciples discussing Cula Kokalika’s downfall, he told them this story so they knew that this was not the first time Cula Kokalika’s own words had caused his destruction.